rahulbomnalli/BNMIT-APP/README.md

 # BNMIT APP

 **Welcome to the BNMIT App**
 Welcome to the BNMIT app – the ultimate companion for students, faculty, and anyone interested in B.N.M.
 Institute of Technology.
-This README file provides an overview of the app and its key features.

 **Amazon App Store**
 Download the app from the Amazon App Store by clicking the link below: